Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Period evolution of pulsars witnessing supernova fallback

 \item For $r_{\rm lc} > r_{\rm cor} > r_{\rm m}$, we have $\omega < \Omega_K(r_{\rm m})$.
 The accretion flow still manages to penetrate inside the closed magnetosphere but as it reaches the magnetospheric radius, the plasma is forced to corotate with the magnetosphere at sub-Keplerian speeds.
 In other words, at the boundary defined by the magnetospheric radius, the accreted plasma is orbiting faster than the neutron star magnetosphere.
-This introduces a viscous torque that transfers angular momentum from the plasma flow to the star causing it to spin up.
-In the example in Fig. \ref{fig:prop_evolution_ex}, this phase is never experienced.
+This introduces a viscous torque that transfers angular momentum from the plasma flow to the star and tends to spin up the star.
+Besides this, the enhanced electromagnetic spin-down torque described above is still acting, opposing the spin up due to accretion.
+Therefore, the evolution in this regime is controled by the relative strength of $N_{\rm acc}$ and $N_{\rm dip}$.
+In the example in Fig. \ref{fig:prop_evolution_ex}, this phase is experienced at very late times, i.e. $\sim \unit[10^6]{yr}$, when the magnetic field has decayed so much that the star exits the spin equilibrium and the magnetospheric radius becomes smaller than the corotation radius.

 \end{itemize}